robhagemans/monobit/README.md

 * A value must not consist solely of `.`, `@`, and whitespace characters.
 * A value must not consist of a single `-`.
 * A value must not be empty.
+* If a value starts and ends with a double quote, these quotes are stripped and everything in between is used unchanged.

 #### Glyph definitions
 A *glyph definition* consists of one or more *labels*, followed by a *glyph*.
 If there are multiple